PolarisSteve/emailQueue/README.md

 There was no going back and as an interim solution, I changed the software we wrote to send the emails through the internal servers using our only open means of communications, our database.

+# Solution
 So the very first thing I did was try to serialize the MailMessage object.
 To me this just made sense however the MailMessage object is not serializable.

 When researching this, the typical solutions I came across was sending the MailMessage components (Body,BodyEncoding,Subject,MailAddress etc) separately and then assembling on the destination, or creating your own object with similar properties and extending MailMessage to serialize all the properties on this new object.

 Both options while doable were error prone and required more thorough testing than what we were prepared for.
-Because I knew this code was eventually going to be reverted back to using a commercial SMTP provider I wanted to have as little impact on the code base as possible.
+Because I knew this code was eventually going to be reverted back to using a commercial SMTP provider I wanted to have as little impact on the existing code base as possible.

 This is when I discovered [MailKit](https://www.nuget.org/packages/MailKit/) and [MimeKit](https://www.nuget.org/packages/MimeKit/) NuGet packages to do this for me.

 Using these packages I was able to modify the existing code without making many architectural changes.
 In fact I was able to simply replace the call from SmtpClient.Send(MailMessage) with a routine I created to serialize the object and place in a queue (or table) to be processed by another process running as a service worker on an internal machine.

+# The Code

 ```
 using (SmtpClient client = new SmtpClient("localhost"))
             {